Nexus-Mods/NexusMods.App/docs/development-guidelines/UICodingGuidelines.md

 </Design.DataContext>
 ```

+### Updating the Displayed Content

-Currently, the `MyData.Greeting` property is a get-only property, meaning it doesn't have a setter and the underlying field can't be changed.
+Currently, the `MyData.Greeting` property is a get-only property, meaning it doesn't have a setter and the
+underlying field can't be changed.
 Let's change the `MyData.Getting` property to have a public setter:

 ```csharp
 public class MyData